thameem-786/SIH26185_PHONEX/SIH26185_ideaSummary.md

 4. Conformal antennas for future public-safety communications
 5. Flexible dual-band antennas with AMC backing for wearable applications

-These support the general feasibility of conformal helmet antenna architectures and related RF analysis methods.

 ---

 ## 25. Final System Architecture